nec-openstack/quantum-openflow-plugin/docs/vifinfo_api.md

 *PUT /vifinfos/{VIF ID}*

-The body for this request is same as the request body of *Register VIFInfo*.
+The body for this request is the same as the body of *Register VIFInfo* request.

 ### Response